ubports/docs.ubports.com/userguide/install.rst

     If you select DOWNLOAD rather than FIRMWARE UPGRADE, you will end up with a useless brick rather than a fancy Ubuntu Touch device.
 Be sure to select FIRMWARE UPGRADE.

-9. Turn your phone completly off, but do not connect it yet
+9. Turn your device completely off, but do not connect it yet
 10. Press the button labeled "Download"
-11. Perform a final sanity-check that you selected the "Firmware Upgrade" option, not "Download".
+11. Perform a final sanity-check that you selected the "Firmware Upgrade" option, not "Download"
-12. Make sure your phone is off and connect it to your PC.
-Don't use a usb-3 port, since that's known to cause problems
+12. Make sure your device is off and connect it to your PC.
+Don't use a USB 3.0 port, since that's known to cause communication issues with your device.
-13. Magic happens.
-Your phone will boot into a super old version of Ubuntu Touch
+13. `Magic <https://en.wikipedia.org/wiki/Clarke's_three_laws>`_ happens.
+Your device will boot into a super old version of Ubuntu Touch.
 14. Congratulations!
 Your device will now boot into a very old version of Ubuntu Touch.
 You can now use the UBports Installer to proceed.